 “In this COVID-19 crisis, the 3D printing industry has demonstrated its on-demand production potential.
-However, the crisis also highlighted the rigorous nature of state-of-the-art manufacturing requirements in the medical industry, device specific regulations and also the lack of 3D printing contract manufacturers which are able to fulfil regulatory requirements.
-To address this, TÜV SÜD has published 3D printing checklists, supporting manufacturers to navigate the regulatory landscape.”
+However, the crisis also highlighted the rigorous nature of state-of-the-art manufacturing requirements in the medical industry, device specific regulations and also the lack of 3D printing contract manufacturers which are able to fulfill regulatory requirements.
+To address this, TÜV SÜD has published 3D printing checklists, supporting manufacturers to navigate the regulatory landscape. "

 Mr. Gregor Reischle